patricknelson/svelte-retag/README.md

 * 🌟 **Light DOM:** Allows you to render your Svelte 3 components as custom elements in the light DOM as usual (without requiring use of the shadow DOM).
 Doing so allows you to take full advantage of global styles while still maintaining encapsulation of your component specific styles, utilizing web fonts and so on.
+* 🎰 **Slot Support:** Supports default and named slots in the light DOM on initial page load, including nesting.
 * 🏃‍♂️ **Instant:** Proactively renders the Svelte component _immediately_ into the light DOM as soon as the parser encounters the custom element while dynamically re-rendering slot content as the parser moves along.
 This reduces CLS (Cumulative Layout Shift) and makes it interactive more quickly _without_ having to wait for the document